 |Yes, I want this list|

-Increased response burden has been proposed to result in lower response rates, reduced completion, and reduced data quality.
-It may be particularly problematic in demographic groups such as children or older people.
+Respondent burden may be particularly problematic in demographic groups such as children or older people.
 A strong focus has been on questionnaire length, and, consequently, potential response burden is frequently a rationale for reducing the number of items in existing questionnaires (e.g., the short version of the Short-Form Health Survey) and is also driving the development of questionnaires with a minimum of items.
 Even though the respondent burden is frequently mentioned as a reason for abridging questionnaires, evidence to support this claim are however limited.